Jan Brueghel the Elder: Paradise landscapes

 Brueghel developed his earliest paradise landscapes during his stay in Venice in the early 1590s.
 His first paradise landscape known as The Garden of Eden with the Fall of Man is now in the Doria Pamphilj Gallery in Rome.
 The reference to Genesis in the picture appears in a small vignette representing the creation of Man in the background, but the main focus is on the animals and the landscape itself.
 This work was the first paradise landscape in which Brueghel 'catalogued' animals and depicts common and domesticated types.
 Brueghel's interest in the cataloguing of animals was stimulated by his visit to the court of Rudolf II, Holy Roman Emperor in Prague.
-The emperor had established an encyclopedic collection of rarities and animals.
+The emperor had established an encyclopaedic collection of rarities and animals.
 While in his early paradise landscapes Brueghel seems to have based some of his renderings of the animals on works by other artists, he later could rely on studies from life of the various species in the menagerie of the court in Brussels.
 Brueghel had also seen Albrecht Dürer's depiction of animals during his visit to Prague and had made a painted copy of Dürer's watercolour The Madonna with a Multitude of Animals (1503).
 Dürer's representations of animals play a pivotal role in Renaissance zoology, since they are the purest artistic form of nature study.
 The studies of animals by Flemish artists Hans Bol and Joris Hoefnagel also had an important influence on Brueghel.
 In particular Hoefnagel's Four Elements (1575–1582) was the first artistic work to categorise animals in a book format.
 Hoefnagel's approach to the representation of the animal world combined natural historical, classical, emblematic, and biblical references, which incorporated the various species into the categories of the four elements of the cosmos: earth, water, air, and fire.
-Brueghel's paradise landscapes also embodied the encyclopedic attitudes of his time by depicting a wide variety of species.
+Brueghel's paradise landscapes also embodied the encyclopaedic attitudes of his time by depicting a wide variety of species.

 Brueghel continued refining his treatment of the subject of paradise landscapes throughout his career.
 The many renderings and variations of the paradise landscape produced by Brueghel earned him the nickname Paradise Brueghel.